A calm coffee date

 Pressure

-When the plan is light, readable, and easy to leave if needed, both people can step into the moment with more ease.
+When the plan is light, easy to understand, and easy to leave if needed, both people can step into the moment more calmly.

 Low-pressure formats